GoogleChrome/web.dev/src/site/content/en/media/media-frameworks/index.md

 ## Video.js

-According tho their website, [Video.js] is a web video player built from the ground up for an HTML5 world.
+According tho their website, [Video.js] is built from the ground up for an HTML5 world.
 It supports HTML5 video and modern streaming formats such as DASH and HLS, as well as YouTube, Vimeo, and even Flash (through plugins).
-It supports video playback on desktop and mobile devices and looks good everywhere with CSS-based Skins.
+It supports video playback on desktop and mobile devices and looks good everywhere with CSS-based skins.

 There are a few ways to use Video.js, but the easiest is to use the free CDN version provided by Fastly.
 You can learn more on how to get the player set up